Search this site

 One evening in Lucknow, a party was in progress at one of the posh bungalows.
-A concert was playing, while at one corner lay an array of fire-crackers ready to be burst by the revelers.
+A concert was playing.
+At one corner lay piled an array of fire-crackers ready to be burst by the revelers.
 In the dining hall preparations were underway to serve a sumptuous meal.
 The venue was teeming with police personnel.
-The bungalow belongs to Mr Bagchi, the superintendent of police.
-Mr Bagchi has been promoted in appreciation of a case that the police had won a few days ago.
-The party had been organised to celebrate Mr Bagchi's promotion.
+The bungalow belonged to Mr Bagchi, the superintendent of police.
+Mr Bagchi was promoted in appreciation of a case that the police had won a few days ago.
+The party was organised to celebrate Mr Bagchi's promotion.
 Such celebrations were an everyday affair here.
 Musicians, willing to perform for free, were readily available; fire-crackers were obtained for free; fruits and sweets could be had at half their price.
-Where others would have been required to spend hundred rupees to organise such parties, the party here could be held for mere ten rupees.
-There was a full battalion of police constables to do all the running around in the management of the party, having been called off from their policing duties.
+Where others would have been required to spend hundred rupees to organise such parties, the party here could be held for mere ten rupees!
+There was a full battalion of police constables to do all the running around in the management of the party.
 And what was the case that the police had won?
-Well, it was the case in which few innocent youths were convicted on the strength of false evidence!
+It was the case in which few innocent youths were convicted on the strength of false evidence!

-The concert ended and the guests sat down for the meals.
-The workers and porters who had been hired at low wages to help in the decorations or fetch things from the market went away cursing under their breaths; one old woman, however, still remained at the venue.
+The concert ended and the guests sat down for meals.
+The labourers who had been hired to fetch things from the market went away cursing under their breaths; one old woman, however, still remained squatting by the gate.
 Unlike the other workers who performed their tasks unwillingly, this old woman had shown much alacrity; when ordered to execute any work, she had performed the task enthusiastically.
 The woman was Madhavi who had come in the guise of a worker to put into motion her plan for revenge.